timcdlucas/REMpaper/README.md

 ##### Model number and region
 The model number relates to the numbers in the pdf and my notebook.
 Each model should have the all the inequalities that define the region in the top code block as well.

+##### Model description
+A list that contains 4 colunmns.
+Each row relates to one integral and has 4 elements: the expression in the integral, the variable that is integrated and the lower and upper bound.
+All analysis and tests should derive from this list so its impossible to test one model and save output from a differently typed model.

 ##### Model solution
 Saved to object `pModelNumber` the solved and simplified model